sankamuk/aws-kinesis-redshift-sparkstream/README.md

 > Note currently the teraform automation supports `EC2` based deployment but in case the in future the scale up required `EMR` can be choosen to deploy the pipeline.

+#### Scalability

+This pipeline is powered by Apache Spark which has the ability to scale out as per requirement both vertically and horizontally.
+In this sample we have choosen an Micro EC2 instance with single core but in an deployment we can scale up the core to increase solutions ability to precess messages.
+Also if this is not meetin requirement we can look into more scaleable solution like EMR and even custom deployment in Kubernetes, e.g. [Spark Standalone on Kubernetes](https://github.com/sankamuk/spark-kubernetes), [Kubernetes as Cluster Manager](https://spark.apache.org/docs/latest/running-on-kubernetes.html).
+Now how much parallelism Kinesis (with increased shards) and Redshift support need to be tested.

+#### Fault Tolerence

+This set presented doesnot consifer this aspect but it can easily be incorporated into the solution:

+- Process recovery can be added with a monitoring solution for single node EC2, for EMR solution YARN handles the same and for Kubernetes we have multiple container recovery options.

+- For checkpoint data recovery, can be handled either with a external EBS volume attached to the EC2, Distributed storage for EMR or Kubernetes Volume for Kubernetes deployment.

 ## Deliverable details

 - `Pyspark Structured Streaming script` to execute the pipeline.